Understanding How Google Ranks Search Results

 On-Page Factors

 On-page ranking factors are signals within the content and architecture of your site.
-Because you can control your website, optimizing these factors is one of the most efficient ways to gain higher search rankings.
+Because you can control your website’s on-page content, optimizing these factors is one of the most efficient ways to gain higher search rankings.

 Search Intent

-- Transactional: Searches that occur once a user is ready to make a purchase.
-The keyword “buy” is a common inclusion in these queries.
+• Transactional: Searches that occur once a user is ready to make a purchase.
+The keyword “buy” is common in these queries.

-Search intent has a massive effect on rankings because Google usually ranks websites for queries only when the page content reflects what it believes users want.
+Google prioritizes content that aligns with what it believes users are looking for.
 For example, Google likely won’t present a product review page about a brand of solar panels to someone who wants to know how solar energy generation works.

 User intent also affects the type of results and search features on the page.
-So, how does Google rate websites differently based on the specific search?
-One example is the search engine providing more video content for how-to style queries, where the user may want a visual answer.
-Users may also find search snippets better for any informational question requiring only a short answer.
+One example is the search results page providing more video content for how-to style queries, where the user may want a visual answer.
+Users may also find featured snippets better for any informational question requiring a short answer.

 Searching for your target keywords and studying the top-ranking pages before creating or adjusting your content is always a good idea.
 Consider what a typical user might want and ensure your page reflects that for higher rankings.